jorgecarleitao/pt-elections/specification.md

 The raw data is sourced from the following websites:

+* `legislativas2022` for 2019 and 2022 eleicões legislativas from https://www.eleicoes.mai.gov.pt/legislativas2022
 * `autarquicas2025` for 2021 and 2025 eleicões autárquicas from https://www.autarquicas2025.mai.gov.pt
 * `legislativas2025` from 2024 and 2025 eleicões legislativas from https://www.eleicoes.mai.gov.pt/legislativas2025